Assessment and Research

 - Organizational development consulting

-Assessment and Professional Development (APD) coordinates assessment representatives from each department within the Division of Student Affairs (DSA).
+Assessment and Professional Development (APD) coordinates assessment representatives from each department within Student Affairs.
 Representatives meet monthly at Assessment Roundtable to share information, trouble-shoot assessment projects, report on findings, and learn about relevant and best practices in assessment.

 Members of Assessment Roundtable are responsible for leading assessment efforts in their respective departments and managing the assessment cycle for their departments.
 The assessment cycle includes: annual planning, implementation of the plan, data collection, reporting results, and creating action plans based on findings.

-Roundtable meetings are open to all DSA members.
+Roundtable meetings are open to all Student Affairs members.
 For dates and times, please contact Assessment and Professional Development.

 Summer Assessment Camp

-Assessment and Professional Development offers DSA Summer Assessment Camp, a fun, interactive, assessment training that provides an introduction to assessment, common language, networking, and capacity-building to achieve the Division of Student Affairs’ and university’s commitment to establishing a culture of continuous improvement.
+Assessment and Professional Development offers Student Affairs Summer Assessment Camp, a fun, interactive, assessment training that provides an introduction to assessment, common language, networking, and capacity-building to achieve Student Affairs' and university’s commitment to establishing a culture of continuous improvement.
 Contact APD for more information about dates.

 - Develop confident assessment leaders